scanning electron micrograph depicting rod-shaped bacteria, such as Lactobacillus

 8. Do probiotics help with constipation or irregularity?

-Yes — probiotics support motility, regulate serotonin-driven gut movement, and help normalize stool frequency and consistency.
+Yes, probiotics may support motility, regulate serotonin-driven gut movement, and help normalize stool frequency and consistency.
+This is one reason gut-brain health is often discussed alongside digestive rhythm, microbial balance, and bowel regularity.

 9. Can probiotics improve stool quality or texture?